IBM/KubeflowDojo/OpenShift/manifests/README.md

   tkn version
   ```

-  If the `Pipeline version` in the output is `unknown` or greater than `v0.14.0`, then continue to next step.
+  If the `Pipeline version` in the output is `unknown` or >=`v0.14.0`, then continue to next step.

   Otherwise, the existing version won't work with the Kubeflow kfp-tekton project, which requires a minimum Tekton version of v0.14.0.
-Remove it from your cluster before process further.
+Remove it from your cluster before proceeding further.

 * Set up default StorageClass